-Figure 7-9: The Trigger Page
+Figure 7-10: The Trigger Page

 To reduce the chance of data loss caused by hardware failure, the controller/subsystem can automatically commence an auto cache flush upon the detection of the following conditions.
-When cache contents are forced to be distributed to hard drives, the Write-Back caching mode is also switched to the Write-Through mode.
+When cache contents are forced to be distributed to hard drives the Write-Back caching mode is also switched to the Write-Through mode.

-- 1. Controller Failure
+- Controller Failure

-- 2. BBU Lower or Failure
+- BBU Lower or Failure

-- 3. UPS Auxiliary Power Loss
+- UPS Auxiliary Power Loss

-- 4. Power Supply Failed (single PSU failure)
+- Power Supply Failed (single PSU failure)

-- 5. Fan Failure

-- 6. Temperature Exceeds Threshold
+- Fan Failure - 6.
+Temperature Exceeds Threshold

-Select the check box of the events for which you wish the controller/subsystem to commence the cache flush.
+Each option is executed by a two-step procedure.
+Select the check box of the events for which you wish the controller/subsystem to commence the cache flush, and then click Apply for the configuration to take effect.